1991–92 South-West Indian Ocean cyclone season: Tropical Cyclone Jane–Irna

 The final storm of the season formed in the Australian basin, and like Harriet-Heather also originated out of the monsoon trough.
 On April 7, a tropical low developed northeast of the Cocos Islands, and gradually intensified while moving southward, becoming Tropical Cyclone Jane the next day.
 The JTWC classified it as Tropical Cyclone 29S.
 A ridge to the south turned the storm to the west on April 11.
 The cyclone intensified further, developing an eye, and crossed into the south-west Indian Ocean on April 13.
 At that time, the MFR renamed Jane as Tropical Cyclone Irna.
 Late on April 13, the agency estimated peak 10‑minute sustained winds of 140 km/h.
 The next day, the JTWC estimated Irna reached peak 1‑minute winds of 220 km/h.
 Subsequently, an approaching trough turned the cyclone to the south and increased wind shear, which caused weakening.
 The eye dissipated, and Irna soon weakened below tropical cyclone status.
-On February 17, Irna weakened into a tropical depression.
+On April 17, Irna weakened into a tropical depression.
 The next day, the JTWC discontinued advisories, and on April 19, Irna crossed back into the Australian region, dissipating on April 20.

 Other systems

-In addition to the named storms, there were several other storms during the season that were warned on.
-On September 10, 1991, the JTWC began monitoring a tropical depression in the northeastern portion of the basin.
-The system moved southeastward, and according to the agency intensified into an 85 km/h (50 mph 1‑minute sustained) tropical storm on September 12.
-By the next day, the storm dissipated after turning back to the north.